FlorianWoelki/obsidian-iconize/README.md

 To enable other icon sets, go to settings and enable or disable your wanted icons.

-In addition, you can adjust some styling settings for all the icons like padding, color, or even the font size.
+In addition, you can adjust some styling settings for all the icons like padding, color, or even the icon size.

 ## Development